google/highway/g3doc/quick_reference.md

 SIMD vectors consist of one or more 'lanes' of the same built-in type `T = uint##_t, int##_t, float or double` for `## = 8, 16, 32, 64`.
 Highway provides
-vectors with `N <= kMaxVectorSize / sizeof(T)` lanes, where `N` is a power of two.
-For targets whose vector sizes are unknown at compile time, `kMaxVectorSize` may be a (very loose) upper bound.
+vectors with `N` lanes (a power of two, not necessarily known at compile time).

 Platforms such as x86 support multiple vector types, and other platforms require that vectors are built-in types.
 On RVV, vectors are sizeless and thus cannot be wrapped inside a class.
-Thus the Highway API consists of overloaded functions selected via a zero-sized tag parameter `d` of type `D = Simd<T, N>`.
+The Highway API satisfies these constraints because it is designed around overloaded functions selected via a zero-sized tag parameter `d` of type `D = Simd<T, N>`.
 These are typically constructed using aliases:

-*   `const HWY_FULL(T) d;` chooses the maximum N for the current target;
+*   `const HWY_FULL(T[, LMUL=1]) d;` chooses an `N` that results in a native vector for the current target.
+For targets (e.g. RVV) that support register groups, the optional `LMUL` (1, 2, 4, 8) specifies the number of registers in the group.
+This effectively multiplies the lane count in each operation by `LMUL`.
+For mixed-precision code, `LMUL` must be at least the ratio of the sizes of the largest and smallest type. `LMUL > 1` is more efficient on single-issue machines, but larger values reduce the effective number of registers, which may cause the compiler to spill them to memory.

 *   `const HWY_CAPPED(T, N) d;` for up to `N` lanes.

-The type `T` may be accessed as D::T (prefixed with typename if D is a template argument).
+For mixed-precision code (e.g. `uint8_t` lanes promoted to `float`), descriptors for the smaller types must be obtained from those of the larger type (e.g. via `Rebind<uint8_t, HWY_FULL(float)>`).

+The type `T` may be accessed as `TFromD<D>`.
 There are three possibilities for the template parameter `N`:

 1. Equal to the hardware vector width, e.g. when using `HWY_FULL(T)` on a target with compile-time constant vectors.